dbl3raf/docs/docs/docs/Gear Up/edison.md

 * [SD Card](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#sd-card)

 #### HAT:
-As of April 2018, there is be a Pi+HAT rig as an option for closing the loop with OpenAPS.
+As of April 2018, there is to be a Pi+HAT rig as an option for closing the loop with OpenAPS.
 The HAT can be ordered from the same place that makes the Explorer Board ([click here to pre-order](https://enhanced-radio-devices.myshopify.com/products/900mhz-explorer-hat?variant=1950212653065)).
 We call it the "Explorer HAT", to differentiate from the Explorer "Board" that goes with the Edison (see below).

 #### PI
 You also need a Raspberry Pi.
 Many users are opting for the "Raspberry Pi Zero WH" - with headers - so you don't have to solder, and can simply add the HAT onto the Pi.
 See this [PiZeroWH from Adafruit](https://www.adafruit.com/product/3708), or [from other sellers around the world](https://www.raspberrypi.org/products/#buy-now-modal)